New COVID-19 testing options available by appointment only.*

 Once the patient arrives at the drive-thru window, a CVS Pharmacy team member will verify their appointment and identity and provide them with a test kit and instructions on how to properly perform a self-swab.
 The patient will also receive a packet of information on next steps to follow when the test results are available to them in a few days.
 The CVS Pharmacy team member will observe the self-swab process to ensure it is done properly.
 Once the patient has completed the self-swab, the patient will deposit the sample in a specifically designated and secure container outside the store.

 Patient samples are then sent off-site to independent, third-party labs that are responsible for processing and delivering the results, which we then communicate to patients and are viewable through MyChart (see next question for more MyChart information).*

-In a few locations where there is no CVS Pharmacy drive-thru window, individuals with appointments will be directed to a location in the parking lot.
+In select locations where there is no CVS Pharmacy drive-thru window, individuals with appointments will be directed to a location in the parking lot.
 They will be met by a CVS Pharmacy team member who will provide instructions and next steps.